Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 We are a mostly dairy-free house so vegan pasta recipes are the norm around here.
 I will serve most pasta with a block of Parmesan and a microplane if someone wants to grate some cheese over the top but otherwise, we generally stay away from butter and cream.

-If you follow a vegan diet or are just looking for more ideas for plant-based dinners, I think you will fall in love with all these recipes this summer.
+If you follow a vegan diet or are just looking for a delicious way to incorporate more plant-based dinners into your rotation, I think you will fall in love with all these recipes this summer.

 Summer Vegan Pasta Recipes